SD › Best Places to Stay in Savannah

 Where to Stay in Savannah, GA

-This is likely the biggest decision: cough up to enjoy the atmosphere and convenience of the Historic District, or save money and rely on a vehicle (or less likely, public transport) to get around.
-Staying at one of Savannah’s nearby beach districts like Tybee Island can be fun, but is really a different sort of holiday, one focused on sand and relaxation as none of the beaches are especially convenient for city sightseeing.
+The most significant decision for visitors is whether to pay a premium for the atmosphere and convenience of the Historic District or to save money and depend on a vehicle (or less frequently, public transportation) for getting around.
+Opting for a beach district like Tybee Island can be enjoyable but offers a different type of vacation focused on sand and relaxation.
+These beach locations aren’t particularly convenient for city sightseeing.